juanibiapina/sub/README.md

 $ awesomecli help <commandname>
 ```

-In order to display help information, `sub` looks for special comments in the
+In order to display help information, `sub` looks for special comments in each
-beginning of each file.
+file.
 An example documented command:

 ```sh
 #!/usr/bin/env bash